Blog Profiles: (More) Motivational Blogs

 Welcome to Blog Profiles!
 Each week, we select a topic and a handful of blogs that do a great job contributing to the conversation.
 As the new year approaches, we’re focusing on motivational blogs in our latest post.
 Do you have a blog that deserves recognition?
 Tweet our writers at @BeyondBylines.

-The longest year ever is finally coming to an end and that means it’s time for many of us to start thinking about New Year’s resolutions.
+The year is coming to an end and that means it’s time for many of us to start thinking about New Year’s resolutions.
 But I realize that the end of the year itself may not be enough to motivate everyone.

-Understandably, many of us are completely drained and will need an extra push to get going in 2021.
-If you need some help getting motivated in the new year, check out these blogs.
+Understandably, many of us are completely drained and will need an extra push to get going in the new year.
+If you need some help getting motivated, check out these blogs.

 Follow @Addictd2Success on Twitter.